Sacramento Schools with Paramedic and EMT Training Programs

 Emergency Medical Technician - Basic Training Course

-Students must be at least 18 years old to enroll in this EMT program, which is designed to prepare students to take the National Registry of Emergency Medical Technician (NREMT) exam.
+Students must be at least 18 years old to enroll in this EMT program, which is designed to prepare students to take the National Registry of Emergency Medical Technicians (NREMT) exam.
 The program is a single course that lasts nine weeks and is delivered through classroom discussion, practice scenarios and ambulance ride-alongs.
 Students who successfully complete the program will earn American Heart Association CPR, Haz-mat and ICS-100 certifications.

 Emergency Medical Technician - Paramedic Training Program